-- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water courses. - Fight fire from a safe distance, with adequate cover. - Extinguishers should be used only by trained personnel. - Use water delivered as a fine spray to control fire and cool adjacent area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.
+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water courses. - Fight fire from a safe distance, with adequate cover. - Extinguishers should be used only by trained personnel - Use water delivered as a fine spray to control fire and cool adjacent area. ▶ DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire. - If fire gets out of control withdraw personnel and warn against entry. - Equipment should be thoroughly decontaminated after use.